How to Be Stoic

 • Product Form: Hardback

-An inviting new translation of essential selections from Marcus Aurelius’s Meditations, one of the most popular and profound works of ancient Stoicism
+An inviting new translation of essential selections from Marcus Aurelius’s Meditations, distilling the timeless wisdom of one of Stoicism’s most influential works

 Gretchen Reydams-Schils, a leading authority on Roman Stoicism, has carefully chosen and skillfully translated passages that exemplify the key themes of the Meditations, from everyday irritations such as encountering difficult people to existential worries such as the fear of death.
 How to Be Stoic also features a substantial and authoritative introduction and the original Greek text on facing pages.
 The result is perhaps the most accessible edition of the Meditations available.